 As school leaders know all too well, discussions about education have become increasingly polarized.
 A recently published book holds out hope for respectful debate and areas of common ground.
-Pedro A. Noguera, a professor of education at UCLA, and Frederick M. Hess, a senior fellow and director at the American Enterprise Institute, have long fallen on opposite sides of the ideological divide.
+Pedro A. Noguera, the dean of the USC Rossier School of Education, and Frederick M. Hess, a senior fellow and director at the American Enterprise Institute, have long fallen on opposite sides of the ideological divide.
 In their book, A Search for Common Ground: Conversations About the Toughest Questions in K–12 Education, they make a valiant effort to engage in sustained and civil dialogue about a host of issues facing school leaders, educators, and policymakers.
 Through a series of letters written to each other during the COVID-19 lockdown, they discuss topics including the purpose of schooling, school choice, teacher accountability, and civics education.
 While they don’t agree on much, they do find places of overlap and participate in nuanced debate.
 Their book offers multiple perspectives on our most pressing educational issues and provides an example of thoughtful discourse on contentious issues.
 Individual chapters, most notably “The Achievement Gap,” “Social and Emotional Learning,” and “Diversity and Equity,” would make for great points of discussion in professional learning communities.

 Failure to Disrupt: Why Technology Alone Can’t Transform Education